krieselreihe/natr/CONTRIBUTING.md

 Checkout a new branch, there is no naming convention for branches, only for commits.
 Add your changes and run `pnpx git-cz` to start the commitizen cli to create a proper commit message.

-Push the changes and your feature branch and create a "Merge Request" on GitHub.
+Push the changes with your feature branch and create a "Merge Request" on GitHub.

 ## Recommended workflow for release

 1. Make changes
 2. Commit those changes with `pnpx git-cz`
 3. Create a new release with `pnpm run release`
-4. Push your release `git push --follow-tags origin master`
+4. Push your release `git push --follow-tags origin main`
 5. Publish: `NPM_CONFIG_OTP=XXXXXX pnpm publish` (replace `XXXXXX` with a valid 2FA token)
 6.  **Done!**